-Gro Walø-Syversen is a clinical psychologist with experience from the addiction and eating disorders field.
-She is currently a PhD candidate in the study Oslo Bariatric Surgery Study (OBSS) Cognitive, a collaboration between the Regional Department for Eating Disorders (RASP), Ullevål Hospital, Senter for Sykelig Overvekt, Aker Hospital, and Oslo University.
+Gro Walø-Syversen is a clinical psychologist specialized in treatment of addiction disorders.
+She is currently a PhD-candidate at RASP working with the Oslo Bariatric Surgery Study (OBSS) Cognitive.
+The OBSSC is a collaboration between the Regional Department for Eating Disorders (RASP) and the Centre for Morbid Obesity (Aker).

 Bariatric surgery is a main treatment option for severe obesity that leads to substantial weight loss and improvement in obesity-related diseases; however a substantial proportion of patients struggle with maintaining their initial weight loss over time.
 The sustainability of the weight loss requires a permanent life style change, otherwise there is a significant risk of postoperative weight regain.
 A growing literature indicates that both pre-and postoperative neuropsychological functioning predicts long-term weight loss after surgery.
 Also, some studies suggest that surgery is followed by improved neuropsychological functioning.
 Overall, this project aims to investigate neuropsychological functioning in relation to weight loss after bariatric surgery, in an observational two-year follow-up study.
 Ultimately, we hope the project will provide some insight into the role of cognitive function in postoperative weight loss outcomes, and that these insights can be used to increase attention to individuals that might be in need for extended postoperative support.

 Walø-Syversen G. (2020), Ruslidelser og spiseforstyrrelser.
 I (Ø. Rø, T. Wiig Hage & V. Wie Torsteinsson), Spiseforstyrrelser: Forståelse og Behandling.
 En håndbok. (s.
 291-295).
 Bergen: Fagbokforlaget.